-A simple procedure is implemented when controlling the received data flow to send the control signals from the ADuCM3027/ADuCM3029 MCU.
+A simple procedure is implemented when controlling the received data flow to send the control signals from the ADuCM4050 MCU.
 In this case, the MCU is slower compared to the peer.
-The mechanism to send the control signals from the MCU is application specific and the user can write their own algorithm for sending the control signals.
+The mechanism to send the control signals from the MCU is application specific, and the user can write an algorithm for sending the control signals.

-As shown in Figure 63, an XOFF signal is sent after every five transmissions sent from the MCU.
+As shown in Figure 46, an XOFF signal is sent after every five transmissions sent from the MCU.
 An XON signal is sent after a short interval of time.
-This implementation is an example and is described only for demonstration purposes.
-The user can develop their own mechanism to handle the data and to send XON and XOFF signals.
+This implementation is an example, and it is described only for demonstration purposes.
+The user can develop a mechanism to handle the data and to send XON and XOFF signals.

-Figure 63.
-ADuCM3027/ADuCM3029 Transmitting Control Signals
+Figure 46.
+ADuCM4050 Transmitting Control Signals